Atwood Memorial Center

 II.
 Priority

-- University departments and student organizations may schedule as far ahead as the scheduling system allows within the confines of the approved academic calendar time period.
-Priority within the university will follow the established priority procedures as defined in the faculty handbook.
+- University departments, student organizations, and non-university groups may schedule as far ahead as the scheduling system allows within the confines of the approved academic calendar time period.
+There is no priority for groups, but events can be bumped in academic spaces.
+Academic classes take priority over university departments, student organizations, and non-university group events.

 Charges and Liabilities